-A significant proportion of the juvenile fish reared at Spring Creek and Little White Salmon NFHs are mass marked by removal (clipping) of the adipose fin due to a congressional mandate (February 12, 2003, Congressional Record, Sec.
-138) implemented in release year 2005 requiring all production fish from federal facilities (except those explicitly reared for conservation) to be externally marked.
+Juvenile fish reared at Spring Creek and Little White Salmon NFHs are mass marked by removal (clipping) of the adipose fin due to a congressional mandate (February 20, 2003, Public Law 108-7) implemented in release year 2005 requiring all production fish from federal funded facilities intended for harvest to be externally marked.
 Absence of an adipose fin delineates hatchery-reared fish from wild stocks allowing for selective harvest of adult returns in both saltwater and freshwater fisheries.
 In addition to an adipose fin-mark, a proportion of the juveniles are marked with coded-wire tags (CWT) in the snout prior to release.
 CWT marking allows researchers to estimate smolt-to-adult survival, determine age structure of adult returns, and evaluate the contribution of the annual juvenile release to the TAP goal by tracking the number of adults recovered during harvest, at the spawning grounds, and as returns to the hatchery.
 Data is utilized by staff at the facilities and the Columbia River Fish and Wildlife Conservation Office (CRFWCO) for monitoring and evaluating the effectiveness of the production programs in meeting overall mitigation agreements, and for limiting the effects of production programs on fish stocks listed under the U.S. Endangered Species Act (ESA).
-Fish that have CWTs but are not adipose fin-marked are referred to as double-index tagged (or DIT) fish and are utilized by harvest managers as a proxy for determining the impacts of catch-and-release fisheries on wild fish.
+Fish that have CWTs but are not adipose fin-marked are referred to as double-index tagged (or DIT) fish and are utilized by harvest managers as a proxy for determining the impacts of catch-andrelease fisheries on wild fish.

-For fiscal year (FY) 2022, the U.S. Fish and Wildlife Service (USFWS) requested funding from the USACE to support the JDTD programs at Spring Creek and Little White Salmon NFHs.
+For fiscal year (FY) 2023, the U.S. Fish and Wildlife Service (USFWS) requested funding from the USACE in the amount of \$5,351,228 to support the JDTD programs at Spring Creek and Little White Salmon NFHs.
 Funds supported costs associated with juvenile production, mass marking, tagging, facility operations, and monitoring and evaluation efforts at the CRFWCO to allow for best management practices as outlined in the National Marine Fisheries Service (2007) and (2017) Biological Opinions.
 The purpose of this report is to provide an annual update summarizing results of the monitoring and evaluation programs conducted over the past ten years, discuss whether facilities are meeting objectives outlined in their Hatchery and Genetic Management Plans (HGMPs), and identify any special studies or notable trends with the fall Chinook production programs at Spring Creek and Little White Salmon NFHs that are supported by JDTD funds.